Le Privé: Significance and Design

 The significance of this club had been reported in a variety of news media including LA Weekly, Asianweek, KoreAm Journal and the Seoul Times.

-The club featured Gothic accents, gargoyles with lights piercing from their eyes, plush velvet couches, private karaoke rooms, a large dance floor with integrated floor illumination system, and marble trimmed bathrooms.
+The club featured Gothic accents, gargoyles with lights piercing from their eyes, plush velvet couches, private karaoke rooms, a large dance floor that had an integrated floor illumination system, and marble trimmed bathrooms.
 The club was located on 721 S. Western Ave and opened in 2000, but closed in 2006.
 In 2007, it reopened under new ownership and a new name, Le Cercle.

 A traditional bar set up where patrons would buy drinks at a localized station was not used.
-Instead, patrons were required to reserve a table/booth and order a bottle of liquor at a set price, which a waiter would bring to you along with a plate of fresh fruit.
+Instead, patrons were required to reserve a table/booth and order a bottle of liquor at a set price, which a waiter would bring to them along with a plate of fresh fruit.
 This was common practice at the venue, as well as other Korean-American clubs.
-A novel idea at the time, this practice made way into the Hollywood clubs as well the Las Vegas night club scene.
+A novel idea at the time, this practice made its way into the Hollywood clubs along with the Las Vegas night club scene.

 Booking

 "Booking", a unique Korean club practice in which waiters introduce club patrons to each other, was common at Le Privé.
-Booking is a practice in which waiters bring women (sometimes forcibly) to a table to sit with men.
-Both parties are free to leave at any time, or depending on mutual interest, they can continue to sit together and drink and talk.
-This is one of the few instances in Korean culture where tipping is encouraged, as waiters usually give a better effort depending on gratuity.
-The system was based on quid pro quo, whereas females were offered drinks in return for their time chatting with male tables.
-Seldomly, roles were reversed where males would be brought to all female tables by the waiters.
+Booking involves waiters bringing women (sometimes forcibly) to a table to sit with men.
+Both parties are free to leave at any time, or depending on mutual interest, they can continue to sit together.
+This is one of the few instances in Korean culture where tipping is encouraged, as waiters usually perform to a higher standard depending on gratuity.
+The system was based on quid pro quo, whereas females were offered drinks in return for their time chatting at the male tables.
+On rare occasions, roles were reversed where males would be brought to all female tables by the waiters.